pcolmant/repanier/README.md

     ```commandline
     service ssh restart
     ```
 7. On a new SSH session, log you in with user `repanier`.
+Then test.
     ```commandline
     sudo -l
     ```
 8. If you encounter ***no issue*** to execute the *`sudo -l`*, then close all active ssh sessions.
 9. On a new SSH session, log you in with user `repanier`.
-    ```commandline
-    sudo -l
-    ```
-9. Install needed linux packages.
+Then install needed linux packages.
     ```commandline
     sudo apt-get install -y build-essential gettext unzip git \
             python3-dev virtualenv \